 - Check 100% of its Supplier against the PSL process.

 - Work with 100% of Clients which codes of conduct meet MA values

 - Train 100% of its employees on modern slavery issues

 All staff are expected to comply with all laws and act in accordance with local guidelines and regulations.
 We are undertaking to launch a compliance program to review our policies and procedures to ensure our colleagues have access to any additional information and support they may require with regard to human trafficking, forced labour, servitude and slavery.

-We have strengthened our Learning and development team by adding additional resources as well as reviewing our corporate responsibility strategy by offering new platforms for volunteering in the communities.
-A training module on modern slavery and human trafficking will be developed and available to all employees.
+We have strengthened our Learning and Development Team by adding additional resources, so our employees are better trained.
+MA is reviewing its corporate responsibility strategy as well by offering new platforms for volunteering in the communities.
+Training on modern slavery and human trafficking will be incorporated into existing training modules and available to all employees.

-This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and constitutes MAS slavery and human trafficking statement in respect of its 2018 financial year.
+This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and constitutes MA slavery and human trafficking statement in respect of its 2020 financial year.